barkat-a/corpo-nero/content/media i like/a list of every blog or newsletter I've ever read.md

+---
+title: a list of every blog or newsletter I've ever read
+draft: false
+tags:
+  - "#reading_lists"
+---
-*note: this is ever blog or newsletter I've ever read, not that I necessarily endorse or agree with.
+*note: this is every blog or newsletter I've ever read, not that I necessarily endorse or agree with.
 I believe in reading widely beyond what conforms with my current outlook/worldview*

 - [mattstoller.substack.com](https://mattstoller.substack.com/)
 - [tedgioia.substack.com](https://tedgioia.substack.com/)